 The Peace Palace Library Lecture Series is a lecture series on issues of general international law.
 Each year, approximately four lectures will be organized.
-All lectures are held in the Peace Palace Library, either in the Historic Reading Room or in the Auditorium.
+All lectures are held in the Peace Palace Library, either in the Historic Reading Room or in the Academy Auditorium.

 The Peace Palace Library Lecture Series are open to everyone.
 They are especially interesting for researchers and students, as well as diplomats, international civil servants, journalists and other professionals working in the field of public international law.

 Third Peace and Security Salon on Biological and Chemical Weapons, May 11, 2016.

 The Peace Palace Library has the pleasure to invite you for the third Peace and Security Salon on biological and chemical weapons.
 The Salon is part of a new lecture series of the Peace Palace Library on peace and security issues.
 The Salon will discuss the international legal, practical and policy aspects of the use of biological and chemical weapons and the threat of biological and chemical terrorism.

 The Salon will take place in an informal setting with room for discussion.
 The language will be English.
 Please note that the number of seats is limited and will be allocated on a first-come, first-served basis.
 Read more.